 The measurements of the wicks

-There are different sizes for each type of wick based on the diameter of the candle.
+There are different sizes for each type of wick based on the candle’s diameter.

 Round wick